stdereka/knowledge-distillation/README.md

 # knowledge-distillation

 This repository contains code for experimenting with knowledge distillation NN compression technique.
 It was initially proposed in the [article](https://arxiv.org/pdf/1503.02531.pdf).
 By now pipelines for data processing and model training are implemented for [Imagewoof](https://github.com/fastai/imagenette#imagewoof) dataset, but the framework is compatible with other datasets.
 Each experiment corresponds to one commit in the repository.
-This way the code for reproducing the results is easily acceseble for every experiment.
+This way the code for reproducing the results is easily accesible for every experiment.
 The most significant results are collected in [Experiment takeaway](#experiment-takeaway) section of this README.

 ## Contents